 *You must elect these benefits each Open Enrollment period; they do not automatically continue from one benefit year to the next.
 Limitations to these plans may apply; refer to the Select Benefits Information Booklet for greater details about these plans.

-Failure to enroll during the Open Enrollment period will result in continued coverage at your current level of coverage, excluding enrollment in the Health Flexible Spending Account or Dependent Care Assistance Plan, effective July 1.
-Members in the Premium Employee/Standard Family medical option which is being discontinued as of July 1, 2013, will be enrolled in the Standard medical option.
+Important note: Failure to enroll during the Open Enrollment period will result in continued coverage at your current level of coverage, excluding enrollment in the Health Flexible Spending Account (HFSA) or Dependent Care Assistance Plan (DCAP) and the default options described below for vision and/or dental plans effective January 1, 2015.

 Changing your coverage before Open Enrollment ends

 You may change your mind about any benefit choices as long as you re-enroll in your final choices before the enrollment deadline.
 Reminder—each time you re-enroll, a new enrollment is processed.
 The previous enrollment will no longer exist.
 Make sure to re-select each of your elections.